-2. 10 Discussion Board Posts (10%).
+2. 5 Discussion Board Posts (10%).
 This online course relies on each student's ongoing participation in Discussion Boards.
-There will be five case scenario discussions this semester.
-Your discussion board posts from Monday through Wednesday are worth up to 3 points.
-Your posts from Friday to Sunday are worth another 3 points.
-Total is 6 points for one discussion.
-These posts will focus on roles of psychologists (assessment, treatment, consultation, research, and prevention).
+There will be five discussions this semester for a total of 20 points.
+Your discussion board posts from Monday through Wednesday are worth up to 2 points.
+Your two responses to other students from Friday to Sunday are worth another 2 points.
+Total is 4 points for one discussion per week.
+These posts will focus on roles of psychologists (assessment, treatment, and research).
 Your score is 0 if you do not post anything by the deadline.
-You can earn a point for identifying appropriate intervention for the role you've been assigned, another point for evaluating your opinion (costs vs. benefits or relating it to research findings).
-You can earn a third point for constructively commenting on another student's post to move the discussion forward.
+You can earn a point for identifying appropriate assessment, treatment, and research interventions, another point for evaluating your opinion (costs vs. benefits or relating it to research findings).
+You can earn a third and fourth point for constructively commenting on one other student's post by noting benefits and costs or relating it to research findings to move the discussion forward.
 Discussions will run from Monday through Sunday 11:59 pm EST, after which discussion postings will not count.

-Each of you should make one initial post addressing the role based on the scenario (no later than Wednesday 11:59 pm EST) AND then also make one response to one classmate's initial post (no later than Wednesday 11:59 pm EST).
-Please participate in a reasonable time before the deadline in order to receive responses from classmates.
-I will summarize your responses to the case on Thursday and suggest additional effective interventions with the client.
-Each of you should make one follow up post based on my feedback in working with the client (no later than Sunday 11:59 pm EST) AND then also make one response to one classmate's follow up post (no later than Sunday 11:59 pm EST).
-Make your point quickly, precisely and clearly.
+Each of you should make one initial post addressing the topic no later than Wednesday 11:59 pm EST. Make a response to one classmate's post no later than Sunday 11:59 pm EST. Make your point quickly, precisely and clearly.
 Limit your posts to 10 sentences.

-Note: During week 5, your initial posts will be due on Tuesday 06/20 and follow up responses will be due on Friday 06/23.
+Note: During week 5, your initial posts will be due on Tuesday 6.20 and one response to a classmate will be due on Friday 6.23.